 Funeral directors say that the most important part of preparing a body for a viewing is the “setting of the features”—creating a peaceful facial expression with a pleasant smile.
 But while it might look nice at the end, the work creating that appearance can be grisly.
 Morticians stuff the throat and nose with cotton and then suture the mouth shut, either using a curved needle and thread to stitch between the jawbone and nasal cavity or using a needle injector machine to accomplish a similar job more quickly.
 Small spiked cups are also inserted under the eyelids to keep the lids closed and the eyes from caving in.

 Of course, some bodies take more restoration than others.
-One mortician says that to prepare a corpse that has been decapitated for an open-casket viewing, he uses a wooden dowel to rejoin the head and body, then sutures the neck back together.
+One mortician says that to prepare a decapitated corpse for an open-casket viewing, he uses a wooden dowel to rejoin the head and body, then sutures the neck back together.

 3. THEY MIGHT MAKE A TRIP TO THE DRUGSTORE.

-In her best-selling book Smoke Gets In Your Eyes: And Other Lessons From the Crematory, mortician Caitlin Doughty says: “If the usual methods of setting the features aren’t sufficient to keep the eyes closed or the mouth shut, superglue is a secret weapon.”
+In her best-selling book Smoke Gets In Your Eyes, mortician Caitlin Doughty says: “If the usual methods of setting the features aren’t sufficient to keep the eyes closed or the mouth shut, superglue is a secret weapon.”
 In Grave Matters, author Mark Harris points out that superglue can also be used to close up any puncture marks from needles on a corpse.
-Brooklyn funeral director Amy Cunningham of Fitting Tribute Funeral Services told mental_floss: “if you need to keep a deceased person’s hands folded neatly at their abdomen, but their arms keep falling down into the sides of the casket, you can gently bind their thumbs with a ponytail tie.”
+Brooklyn funeral director Amy Cunningham of Fitting Tribute Funeral Services tells Mental Floss: “If you need to keep a deceased person’s hands folded neatly at their abdomen, but their arms keep falling down into the sides of the casket, you can gently bind their thumbs with a ponytail tie.”